Ziyech and Mendy start for Chelsea against Burnley | Goal.com

 Mendy will be making his sixth appearance for the Stamford Bridge outfit across all competitions since teaming up with the side from Ligue 1 club Rennes in the summer.

-The Senegal goalkeeper has hit the ground running since his arrival, helping Frank Lampard’s men to keep clean sheets in four of the five games he has featured.
+The Senegal goalkeeper has hit the ground running since his arrival, helping Frank Lampard’s men to keep clean sheets in four of the five games he has featured in.

 The 28-year-old also starred for the Blues in their Champions League victory over Krasnodar on Wednesday and has continued to enjoy the confidence of Lampard.

-Ziyech, meanwhile, is also another summer arrival at Stamford Bridge and has been handed his second start for the club following his impressive performances against Krasnodar.
+Ziyech, meanwhile, is also another summer arrival at Stamford Bridge and has been handed his second start for the club following his impressive performance against Krasnodar.

 The winger opened his account in the encounter to help the Blues secure their second consecutive win in the competition.